An advanced way to treat hepatocellular carcinoma

 to enable deeper perfusion.1

-SmartValve: A one-way, intermittently occlusive valve that physiologically and atraumatically increases local vascular pressure at the target location7 to improve therapeutic delivery1 while sparing normal tissue.
+SmartValve: A one-way, intermittently occlusive valve that physiologically and atraumatically increases local vascular pressure at the target location7 to improve therapeutic delivery1 while helping to spare normal tissue.

 The 5-year survival rate for HCC remains